bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 function updateUser(user: UserModel): void {}
 ```

 In most cases, such a solution is sufficient and will not cause problems.
-However, it can become a problem if we read and write data in different ways.
+However, it can become a problem if we read and write data differently.
 For example, if we want to update the user data only partially.

 The `updateUser` function requires the entire `UserModel` object as input, so we cannot update individual fields.
 We have to pass the whole updated object into the function.